mixtapeo/gee-gees_ACC_Quanser_Competition/README.md

 - **Third Terminal**

-    - Copy and paste the first four commands from the second terminal in the third terminal.
+    - Copy and paste the first two commands from the second terminal in the third terminal.
 The third terminal is attached to the Isaac docker container running in the second terminal.
+    - Navigate to the source subdirectory of the ros2 folder by entering 'cd ros2/src'.
+    - Ensure through file explorer or the 'ls' command that you're currently in the directory in which you can only see the 'qcar2_interfaces' and 'qcar2_nodes' packages.
+    - Create a new folder by entering the command 'ros2 pkg create --build-type ament_cmake mycar' in the terminal.
+This will automatically create an empty 'src' and an empty 'include' subdirectory.
+In addition, the command will automatically create a CMAKE.txt file and a package.xml file.
+You can compare those files to the ones that the team has uploaded, if necessary.
+    - Navigate to the 'src' subdirectory of the newly created 'mycar' folder by entering 'cd src'.
+Once there, copy and paste the 'setup.py' and the 'uottawa_qcar2_code.py' python scripts.
+The files are already executable.
+But to be on safe side, you may enter 'chmod +x setup.py' and 'chmod +x uottawa_qcar2_code.py' to allow user permissions.
-    - Go to the path of the python script by entering 'cd ros2/src/mycar/src'.
+    - Go to the path of the python script in the terminal by entering 'cd ros2/src/mycar/src'.
     - Execute the python script by entering: 'python3 uottawa_qcar2_code.py'.

 - **Important Notes**